Bird symbolism: 10 common birds and their spiritual meaning

 Cranes are often considered a symbol of everlasting love, youth, happiness, good fortune, and longevity.
 They are symbols of royalty, grace, and balance.

 Additionally, these birds symbolize eternal loyalty.
-Every crane sticks to a single mate throughout its lifetime, making the species one of the most faithful in the bird world.
+It is widely believed that every crane sticks to a single mate throughout its lifetime, making the species one of the most faithful in the bird world.

 - Balance